mug3njutsu/CTFwriteups/Africahackon/steg/Digital-ink-steg.md

 - [chall1.png](../files/chall1.png)

 ## Summary
-This challenge was about digital Invisible ink..which is a method used to conceal a message through steganography.
+This challenge was about digital Invisible ink..which is a steg method used to conceal a message.
 The idea behind it is replacing some information with a concealed message through a cover object.
 This makes any digital stream a viable carrier.
 ## Flag
 ```
 ah{redacted}
 ```

 ## Detailed solution
-Doing a bit of research on digital ink steg, led me to one java tool that could successfuly decrypt digital ink steg.
+Doing a bit of research on digital ink steg, led me to one java tool.
 The DIIT project can be found at http://diit.sourceforge.net/.Download the tool and load the image.I used the battle steg algorithm which successfully decrypted the concealed image to a text file

 ![image info](../files/diit.png)